A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 In our example, let’s say you have a site called our-example-wp-site.com.
 Let’s assume a page on a URL – our-example-wp-site.com/old-url – needs to redirect to our-example-wp-site.com/new-url.
 Because we have WordPress installed, we don’t have to use raw PHP and can instead use that wp_redirect function.

-Using wp_redirect
+Using the wp_redirect Function

-Using a file manager, navigate to the file containing the contents of our “old-url” page.
-Open this file to edit, and replace all the contents (other than the beginning and ending markers used by PHP) with this single line of code:
+Using a file manager, navigate to the file containing the contents of our "old-url" page.
+Open this file to edit and replace all the contents (other than the beginning and ending markers used by PHP) with this single line of code:

 wp_redirect( "http://www.our-example-wp-site.com/new-url" , 301 );

-Using Plain PHP
+Using PHP Code

-<? header( "HTTP/1.1 301 Moved Permanently" ); header( "Location: http://www.our-example-wp-site.com/new-url" ); ?>
+header( "HTTP/1.1 301 Moved Permanently" );

 It gets tricky here.
-Technically, each item is a parameter in the string that the client’s browser reads.
-They all are manually typed in, but they must be exactly correct.
-Otherwise, the client will get a “bad header” error.
+Technically, each item is a parameter in the string that the client's browser reads.
+They are all manually typed in, but they must be exactly correct.
+Otherwise, the client will get a "bad header" error.

 301 Redirect WordPress .htaccess